-When it comes to gaming, you have to look for a monitor with adaptive sync, good refresh and response time ratings and a resolution that you’d like.
+When it comes to gaming, you have to look for a monitor with adaptive sync, good refresh and response time ratings, and a resolution that you’d like.
 And that’s pretty much it.
-In this case, however, we are dealing with heavy graphics work and with long durations on the system.
+In this case, however, we are dealing with heavy graphics work and long system durations.
 With that kind of requirement, choosing can become difficult as you can go and swipe your card to get a monitor that is a ‘professional’s choice’ by marketing standards, but if you observe carefully, you can find monitors better suited for your tasks at much lower prices.
 Many displays in the market can compete with expensive monitors like the NEC monitors.

 This is probably the first thing to look for if your purpose is editing and graphics work.
 This is because the most commonly used panel nowadays is the TN panel, but it has a lot of disadvantages for this kind of work.
-The advantages of this panel is a low 1ms response time at cheap rates which makes it a boon for competitive gamers.
-But on the other hand, TN panels have the least amount of color accuracy as compared to IPS and VA panels, and this is made worse by a limited range of viewing angles.
+The advantage of this panel is a low 1ms response time at cheap rates, which makes it a boon for competitive gamers.
+On the other hand, TN panels have the least amount of color accuracy as compared to IPS and VA panels, and this is made worse by a limited range of viewing angles.
 If you watch the images on the TN panel at wide angles, colors tend to wash out and distort – not precisely what you would want in editing.
-They operate with 6-bit color reproduction instead of true 8-bit color reproduction (like the IPS panels) and that lowers the shade spectrum per color.
-If your GPU has a 24-bit color range, TN panel is far from good to being used for this kind of work.
+They operate with 6-bit color reproduction instead of true 8-bit color reproduction (like the IPS panels), and that lowers the shade spectrum per color.
+If your GPU has a 24-bit color range, the TN panel is far from good enough to be used for this kind of work.

 Size is a significant factor, mainly because you need things to be big and nice.
-A size more than 24-inches is recommended.
-A larger size means that you can multitask quickly, maybe apply a screen split, keep an eye on different things and you do not have to be glued to the screen at all times to pay attention to details (or keep on zooming into things).
+A size of more than 24 inches is recommended.
+A larger size means that you can multitask quickly, maybe apply a screen split, keep an eye on different things, and do not have to be glued to the screen at all times to pay attention to details (or keep on zooming into things).
 An aspect ratio that is 16:9 (most commonly used) or more will serve you well.

 Gamut and Calibration

-If you are on the verge of opening your very own start-up studio, a work-at-home freelancer or a hobbyist, consider getting an entry-level offering which provides you with specific capabilities at a wallet-friendly price.
-The products listed in this category do have compromises, but their price tags make it easy to look away from the feature-cuts manufacturers had to make to bring you the best they can offer at a low price.
+If you are on the verge of opening your very own start-up studio, a work-at-home freelancer, or a hobbyist, consider getting an entry-level offering that provides you with specific capabilities at a wallet-friendly price.
+The products listed in this category do have compromises, but their price tags make it easy to look away from the feature cuts manufacturers had to make to bring you the best they can offer at a low price.

 Best Intermediate Professional Monitors